-- Art in the Olive Grove: Artists representing all types of art media display their work at the Queen Creek Olive Mill in Queen Creek.
+- Art in the Olive Grove: On October 13, 2019 artists representing all types of art media display their work at the Queen Creek Olive Mill in Queen Creek.

 - Downtown Chandler Art Walk: Visit more than 40 artisans set up along the streets in front of the unique shops and cafes of Downtown Chandler during this free event on the third Friday of October.